 To aid with this, you can set up an onboarding process.
-This means that you show the user how to use the app effectively while demonstrating your value proposition.
+You show the user how to use the app effectively while demonstrating your value proposition.
 You can easily do this with a quick step-by-step tutorial or some pointers placed well.

 b.
 Responsive App Mobile Design

-Nowadays, it would help if you considered an abundance of screen sizes and resolutions when developing your app.
+Nowadays, it would help to consider an abundance of screen sizes and resolutions when developing your app.
 You need to make sure that it will look seamless on any device—otherwise, your users will go to an app that does.

 c.
 Minimal Keyboard Usage

 Try to design your app so that your users need to use the keyboard as little as they can—unless you’re building a social networking app.
 The experience of a mobile app should be as touch-based as possible.
 When you’re in front of a keyboard and mouse setup, it’s much easier to complete forms and gives a lot of information—this is not the case for a mobile structure.

 If possible, it’s always a good idea to provide as much app usability without an Internet connection as possible.
 Sure, you need to have a balance with this, keeping in mind data protection and security.